portableant/republican-coins/README.md

 ## Download images

 To download images of the coins, run the following command, some will fail as they are either missing or inaccessible (how that happened...)
 Some can be got from wikicommons if you fancy some manual searching.
+They have done a mighty job saving images on there - but are now [encountering the cloudflare issue](https://commons.wikimedia.org/wiki/Commons:Batch_uploading/Portable_Antiquities_Scheme).

 ```python
 python images.py